Oihana PHP System

 getParamBool()

-getParamBool(ServerRequestInterface|null $request, string $name[, array<string|int, mixed> $args = [] ][, bool|null $defaultValue = null ][, string $strategy = HttpParamStrategy::BOTH ][, bool $throwable = false ]) : bool|null
+getParamBool(ServerRequestInterface|null $request, string $name[, array<string|int, mixed> $args = [] ][, bool|null $defaultValue = null ][, string|null $strategy = HttpParamStrategy::BOTH ][, bool $throwable = false ]) : bool|null

-This helper calls getParam() and interprets the value according to Boolean::TRUE and Boolean::FALSE:
+This helper calls getParam() and converts the returned value to a PHP boolean according to standard boolean representations:

 Parameters